 World AIDS Day is marked globally on 1 December.

-This is a day to raise awareness about HIV.
-It is a day when we are mindful of our community members living with HIV, of demonstrating our support for them and commemorating those with HIV who have passed away.
+1 December is a day when we are mindful of the members of our community living with HIV and those with HIV who have passed away.

-Wearing a red ribbon on World AIDS Day is one way to show that you remember and can help to reduce discrimination by demonstrating solidarity with people with HIV.
+Wearing a red ribbon on World AIDS Day can help to raise awareness and reduce discrimination by demonstrating solidarity with people with HIV.

-For more information on World AIDS Day, visit www.worldaidsday.org.au
+For more information on World AIDS Day in Australia, visit www.worldaidsday.org.au.